xHain-hackspace/xHain_Hugo/content/post/first-birthday.en.md

 - xhain
 ---

-Wow, that was fast: a whole year is already over and the xHain is turning 1!
+Wow, that was fast: a whole year is already over and the xHain is turning 1!<br>
-A lot happened, a lot of impressing things were created and there is now a really amazing community.
+A lot happened, a lot of impressing things were created and there is now a really amazing community.<br>
-And as it should be, we want to celebrate this anniversary with you properly.
+And as it should be, we want to celebrate this anniversary with you properly.<br>

-Therefor you are invited to our birthday party!
+Therefor you are invited to our birthday party!<br><br>
-When?
-Saturday, 13th of May from 8pm
+When?<br>Saturday, 13th of May from 8pm<br>
-Where?
-At the xHain of course
+Where?<br>At the xHain of course<br>
-What's happening?
-Drinks, music, dancing and a lot of great people How much?
-Admission free, gifts and donations are very welcome
+What's happening?<br>Drinks, music, dancing and a lot of great people<br>
+How much?<br>Admission free, gifts and donations are very welcome<br>